StevenHPham/SYS-2202-Data-and-Information-Engineering/SYS2202Final/README.md

 # SYS2202Final
+My final Project is an analysis of how US Stock Market reacted to the ongoing COVID-19 pandemic.
-Stock Market and COVID-19 Interactions for SYS2202, Spring 2020 @ UVA
+Spring 2020 SYS2202 @ UVA Engineering

 This is a line from RStudio - Steven